Syft-Application/data-eng-coding-challenge/README.md

 In the dataset above, this gives:

-* Worker `1435` worked three different days between January 1st and January 8, and never switched role nor employer.
-So continuity=3
+* Worker `1435` worked three different days between January 1st and January 8, and never switched role nor employer, but the report is at 1st Feb so more than 6 days have passed.
+So continuity=0
 * Worker `135` appears three times, but switched role after the first occurrence; thus we only count the last two positions, therefore continuity=2.
-* Worker `456` worked a first time in February 2020, then paused for more than 6 days, then worked again in November 2020; so continuity=1.
+* Worker `456` worked a first time in Jan 2021, then paused for more than 6 days, then worked again at the end of Jan 2021; so continuity=1.

 ## Results